rodriguezmanu/hapi-computer-simulator/README.md

 * Implement a documented RESTful API for the app
 * Implement an SDK client for the API implemented above.
 Ideally, in a different language, of your preference, to the one used for the API
 * Unit Testing

-## Forking Procedures

-1. Fork the repo to your own github account
-2. When you have code ready to be review submit a pull request

 ## Deliverables we expect: